JEFworks-Lab/jefworks-lab.github.io/talks.md

 image: /img/talks.png
 ---

+We are committed to open access.
+If you know of a talk that we have given but were unable to attend, please [contact us](/contact) directly and we will be happy to send you slides and recordings if available.

 # INVITED TALKS AND PRESENTATIONS
+- **Fan J.** Spatial transcriptome profiling by MERFISH reveals sub-cellular RNA compartmentalization and cell-cycle dependent gene expression.
+KOGO/SGI.
+September 2019. ([Talk](https://www.slideshare.net/JeanFan1/spatial-transcriptome-profiling-by-merfish-reveals-subcellular-rna-compartmentalization-and-cellcycle-dependent-gene-expression))
 - **Fan J.** MERmaid - a React WebGL-Based Tool for Exploring Spatially Resolved Single-Cell Transcriptomics Data.
 Bio-IT World - Data Visualization and Exploration Tools.
 April 2019. ([Talk](https://www.slideshare.net/JeanFan1/mermaid-a-react-webglbased-tool-for-exploring-spatially-resolved-singlecell-transcriptomics-data))
 - **Fan J**.
 Integrated genetic and transcriptional analysis at the single-cell level.
 Arizona State University.
 Molecular, Cellular and Tissue Bioengineering Symposium – Single Cell Technologies from Method Development to Application.
 April 2019.
 (Talk)
 - **Fan J**.
 Integrated genetic and transcriptional analysis at the single-cell level.
 SCANGEN.
 ISMB.
 2018. ([Talk](https://www.slideshare.net/JeanFan1/integrated-genetic-and-transcriptional-analysis-at-the-singlecell-level))